1. Sydney Opera House, NSW

 4) Sydney's harbour.
 Y'know, Opera House, the bridge, drinking/dining at fancy places.

 5) Tasmania.
 East coast or a bushwalk - depending on whether mountains or beaches take your fancy.
-This last one may be a biased entry, but oh well! over 10 years agoAnswered by richard maddock via Travellr.com
+This last one may be a biased entry, but oh well! almost 12 years agoAnswered by richard maddock via Travellr.com

 You've got some good advice already, but here's my 2 cents worth...you might start to see a trend!